Code-Institute-Submissions/movie-api-milestone-project/README.md

 #### Features Left to Implement

 Features that I think could be added in the future are:
-+One
++ One
-    -The ability to add films too a watch list so users can use this to
+    - The ability to add films too a watch list so users can use this to
     keep a record of films they like to see and view the information on
     each film.
-+Two
++ Two
-    -The ability to use the map to get directions to the chosen cinema
+    - The ability to use the map to get directions to the chosen cinema
-+Three
++ Three
-    -Each result on the map would link to the website of the cinema so
+    - Each result on the map would link to the website of the cinema so
     users could look up viewing times and availability of films.